 - Use of order of operations to solve two step calculations (e.g. 120 – 5 x 15)

 - Finding fractions or percentages of whole number quantities (e.g. 30% of £140)

 - Addition & subtraction of fractions with related denominators (e.g. 1/6 + 3/12)

 - Multiplication of a single-digit number by a one-digit decimal (e.g. 0.6 x 8)

 Obviously all schools will need to pay close regard to the new expectations of the curriculum, but also to the opportunities they give to children to meet questions in the context-free form that will become the norm in the new arithmetic papers.

 Schools that have historically ensured that every lesson begins with a mental/oral starter might want to consider ways of incorporating written arithmetic practice into these slots.
 Those who are currently using a weekly mental maths test across KS2 might like to alter the balance of that plan to alternate between mental arithmetic and written arithmetic practice.
 Rising Stars have released New Curriculum Arithmetic Practice Tests for Years 1 to 6, which offer regular arithmetic practice to build number fluency and prepare children for the new paper, which could be just what your school needs.

 As the demands of the curriculum are ever greater, many schools will want to incorporate discrete practice sessions – perhaps of just ten minutes per day – outside of the daily maths lesson in which time children can practice their use of arithmetic both in mental and written circumstances.

-Perhaps most importantly in the immediate future, teachers, particularly of Y2 and Y6 children, should look out for the publication of sample test papers in July.
+Perhaps most importantly, teachers, particularly of Y2 and Y6 children, should look at the sample test papers on the DfE website.
 These may shed light on what is needed.